Jakub Kiwior: Arsenal

-On 23 January 2023, Kiwior moved to Arsenal on a long-term contract, making his debut against Sporting on 9 March 2023 in the Europa League last 16 first leg as Arsenal drew 2–2.
-He made his home and Premier League debut as a substitute in Arsenal's 4–1 win against Crystal Palace on 19 March 2023.
+On 23 January 2023, Kiwior moved to Arsenal on a long-term contract.
+He made his debut against Sporting on 9 March 2023 in the Europa League last 16 first leg as Arsenal drew 2–2.
+He made his home and Premier League debut as a substitute in Arsenal's 4–1 win against Crystal Palace on 19 March.
+He was handed his first start in a 3–1 win over Chelsea in early May after erratic performances from Arsenal's back line, owing to William Saliba's absence due to injury.
+He then started in the next game against Newcastle United, where a handball decision was overturned.
+He helped Arsenal maintain a clean sheet in that match and gained plaudits for his performance.
+On the final matchday of the 2022–23 season, he scored his first goal for Arsenal in a 5–0 win over Wolverhampton Wanderers.